Biden ready for new Russia nuclear deal

 “Russia should demonstrate that it is ready to resume work on nuclear arms control with the United States.”

-But Russia’s mission to the United Nations questioned if the United States was ready to negotiate, accusing Washington of withdrawing from talks with Moscow on strategic stability over the Ukraine conflict.
+But Russia’s mission to the UN questioned if the US was ready to negotiate, accusing Washington of withdrawing from talks with Moscow on strategic stability over the Ukraine conflict.

 “It is high time Washington made up its mind, stopped rushing around, and told us frankly what it is that they want: escalate the situation in the area of international security or embark on equal negotiations,” Russia’s UN mission said.